Menu

 Your classes are Hawthorn and Kauri.

 Welcome to the Year 3 Class page.
 The Year 3 teachers are Mrs Cavill and Miss Pope.
-Miss Ashford and Mr Brown will be supporting across both classes this year.
+Miss Ashford will be supporting across both classes this year.
+Mrs Stones will be supporting in Kauri class.

-Our Term 5 topic is The Vikings with History as the main driver behind the topic.
-Our knowledge organiser is on Science - Plants.
+Our Term 5 topic is The Anglo- Saxons with History as the main driver.
+Our knowledge organiser is on History and Science.

-We look forward to another very busy year and working with your children!
+We look forward to another very busy term of working with your children!

 Mental Maths